-On October 19, 2017, the Group, through its wholly-owned subsidiary, IQHIL, entered into a Merger Agreement with Webster Capital Management LLC, a US-based company, effectively selling the Group's entire shareholdings in Cirrus equivalent to 93.55% of the latter's total outstanding shares.
-As a result, the Group consolidated Cirrus' statement of comprehensive income up to the date of sale.
+On October 19, 2017, the Group, through its wholly-owned subsidiary, IQHIL, entered into a Merger Agreement with Webster Capital Management LLC, a US based company, effectively selling the Group's entire shareholdings in Cirrus equivalent to 93.55% of the latter's total outstanding shares.
+As a result, the Group consolidated Cirrus statement of comprehensive income up to the date of sale.

-Total gain on disposal of Cirrus recognized in the 2017 consolidated statement of income amounted to ₱1,097.9 million.
+Total gain on sale of investment in Cirrus recognized in the 2017 consolidated statement of income amounted to \$\mathbb{P}\$1,097.9 million.